Skip to main content

 About Netcracker

 Netcracker, part of NEC, is a global heavyweight in OSS/BSS.
-Its platform covers service orchestration, billing, customer management, and network inventory.
+Its portfolio spans orchestration, billing, customer management, analytics, and network inventory, serving many Tier-1 operators worldwide.

 Key Features

-• End-to-end OSS/BSS suite including inventory, orchestration, and billing
+• End-to-end OSS/BSS suite including inventory, orchestration, and charging

-• Proven scalability for Tier-1 operators with millions of subscribers
+• Proven scalability supporting millions of subscribers globally

 Strengths